klei1984/max/defects.md

 <br>
     <img src="{{ site.baseurl }}/assets/images/defect_14.jpg" alt="defect 14" width="740">

-15. The in-game help mouse spot for the map coordinate display holder arm is at the old top left location.
+15. **[Fixed]** The in-game help mouse spot for the map coordinate display holder arm is at the old top left location.
 The arm was on top in the old v1.00 interactive demo and was moved to the bottom later.
 The developers forgot to move the hot spot with the art to its new location.
-The defect can only be fixed if asset HELP_ENG is updated.
 <br>
     <img src="{{ site.baseurl }}/assets/images/defect_15.jpg" alt="defect 14" width="740">